State Children's Ombudsman Offices

 |

-The Ombudsman is independent and autonomous within the Executive Branch Department of Management and Budget, with the jurisdiction to oversee child welfare functions.
+The ombudsman is independent and autonomous within the Executive Branch department of Technology, Management and Budget, and has the jurisdiction to oversee child welfare functions.

 |